-All apprentices registered as provided in this chapter shall be under the supervision and control of the board and shall include with their annual renewal case reports, an annual report and skills evaluation on a form prescribed by the board.
+All apprentices registered as provided in this chapter shall be under the supervision and control of the board and shall be required to report to the board annually on October 1, upon forms provided by the board, showing the work which such apprentices have performed during the annual period preceding the first of the month on which the report is made, including the number of hours served and the number of bodies the apprentice has assisted in embalming or otherwise prepared for disposition during such period.
 The information contained in the report shall be certified to as correct by the funeral director or embalmer by whom the apprentice has been employed during his or her apprenticeship period.

 (Acts 1975, No. 214, p.
 705, §28; Act 2014-125, p.
-206, §1; Act 2017-433, §1; Act 2022-339.)
+206, §1; Act 2017-433, §1.)